-Man City vs Liverpool lived up to Sky Sports’ hyperbole and then some on Thursday night.
+Man City vs Liverpool lived up to Sky Sports’ hyperbole and then some back in January.

 Pep Guardiola edged out long-time adversary Jurgen Klopp in a game of ultra fine margins — 11 millimetres to be precise.